Memotech-Bill/PicoBB/README.md

         cd bin/pico
         make BOARD=<board_name> TYPE=<pico_type> ADDON=<base_name>

-Having completed the make, the following files should be in the folder:
+Having completed the make, the following file should be in the folder:

 * bbcbasic_gui_ppp_aaa.uf2 - The BBC BASIC interpreter.
-* filesystem_gui_ppp_aaa.uf2 - An image for the flash file system.
-* bbcbasic+filesystem_gui_ppp_aaa.uf2 - A combination of the above two.

 where "ppp" is replaced by the name of the processor board and "aaa" by the name of the addon board.